mtinone/mtinone.com/content/portfolio/happy-friday-marinas-ongoing-email-newsletter.md

 tags:
   - happy-friday
 ---
 "Happy Friday" is one of Marina's favorite public writing projects.
-It began on May 25, 2018 and will not be ending any time soon.
-Please subscribe to receive writing on Fridays!
+It began on May 25, 2018 and will not be ending any time soon, so please subscribe!

 (subscribe to [Happy Friday on TinyLetter](http://tinyletter.com/mtinone)) (access the [archive](https://www.mtinone.com/happyfriday/))